matplotlib/matplotlib/doc/users/event_handling.rst

-Additionally, certain artists like :class:`~matplotlib.lines.Line2D` and :class:`~matplotlib.collections.PatchCollection` may attach additional meta data like the indices into the data that meet the picker criteria (eg all the points in the line that are within the specified epsilon tolerance)
+Additionally, certain artists like :class:`~matplotlib.lines.Line2D` and :class:`~matplotlib.collections.PatchCollection` may attach additional meta data like the indices into the data that meet the picker criteria (e.g., all the points in the line that are within the specified epsilon tolerance)

 Simple picking example